mathesar-foundation/mathesar-wiki/engineering/reports/list-datatype.md

 In this report we will talk about the scope and goals of the project:  List data type.
 Considerations and difficulties are also discussed, as well as the project's current state.
 Finally, a future work line is given.

 ## Introduction
-The `List` data type project was conceived with the goal of adding support of the `Array` Postgres type to Mathesar.
+The `List` data type project is about adding support to the `Array` Postgres type in Mathesar.
+One important detail to highlight is that we were only going to consider the **1-dimensional case** of arrays, as this is the most common use case (and it was also going to save us some complexities that we're going to review below).
 The features originally proposed to be implemented are detailed in the [project's page](/en/projects/list-datatype).

 ### Preliminaries
 An `Array` is not a data type per se, but a data structure that holds values of a certain data type.
 It is not supported by all the SQL databases, but Postgres does.
 A common array is a structure characterized by having a length and dimension.
 E.g.